MicrosoftDocs/azure-docs/articles/blockchain-workbench/blockchain-workbench-configuration-overview.md

 ## Workflows

- An application consists of one or more workflows.
-Each workflow consists of one or more smart contracts.
+A workflow is defined by one or more states that acts as a state machine.
+Each workflow consists of one or more smart contracts, which represent the business logic in code files.

 | Field | Description | Required | Sample value  |
 |-------|-------------|:--------:|---------------|